-After you draw your doodle without censoring yourself, you are now allowed to consciously play with it.
+After you draw your doodle without censoring yourself, you are now free to play with it consciously.

 When you think you're done, look it over from every angle.
 Now it gets interesting.
 You're going to let your conscious mind get involved a little.

-Rotate your doodle and view it sideways, and upside down.
-When you view it from a different angle you might see more in it that you didn't notice, something that can be developed further from what you started with.
+Rotate your doodle and view it sideways and upside down.
+When you view it from a different angle, you might see more in it that you didn't notice, something that can be developed further from what you started.

-Feel free to consciously add whatever extra that you feel like doing to complete your drawing.
+Feel free to consciously draw whatever additional artwork you feel like including to complete your drawing.
+That's okay.
 You're working on a conscious level now.
-That's okay.
 The subconscious part of the work is done.

 Doodles Change Over Time

-When you doodle over many years of you life, you may discover interesting changes that occur with your style of drawing.
+You may discover fascinating changes that occur with your style of drawing when you doodle over many years of you life.
 As you go through various stages of your life, different patterns emerge through your doodles.

-Looking back on those doodles years later, I realized I was going through a difficult time with a lot of confusion and uncertainty.
-That's what was portrayed in my doodles of that period with lots of odd shapes and designs.
+Looking back on my doodles years later, I realized I was going through a difficult time with a lot of confusion and uncertainty.
+That's what was portrayed in my doodles of that period—with lots of odd shapes and designs.

 Your doodles are precious.
 Looking back at them later in life may bring some unknown thoughts to the surface that would have forever been lost.
-They provide a visual way to reflect on your past.
+They provide a visual way to understand your past.

-By looking at your old artwork, you may also see and understand something about yourself with a different attitude that you have later in life.
+When you look at your old doodles when you're older, you may see and understand something about yourself with a different attitude.
+Doodles are revealing to look at later in life.

-Doodling is a great stress reliever.
-It can be enjoyable.
+Doodling is enjoyable and can be a great stress reliever.
 It lets your inner child speak to you.
-It’s definitely something you should try, especially if you want to open up communication with your subconscious mind.
+It's something you should try, especially if you want to unlock communication with your subconscious mind.

-Amazon sells a lot of art supplies, drawing pads, art journals, and all kinds of color pen sets.
+Amazon sells many art supplies, drawing pads, art journals, and all kinds of color pen sets.
 You can also check out your local art supply or crafts store.
-Who knows, you might be inclined to get a huge canvas and create something big from your subconscious.
+You might even be inclined to get a large canvas and create something big from your subconscious mind.

 Your feelings and emotions are always portrayed in your doodles when you let your subconscious mind communicate in this way.
 You may even get more in touch with your feelings.